Proof of immunity to the following diseases should be on file prior to registering for classes

 - Laboratory evidence of immunity (titers) to measles, mumps, and rubella

-If you do not have the required immunizations or do not have official records, please have your health care provider immunize or re-immunize you prior to coming to campus.
+If you do not have the required immunizations or do not have official records, please have your healthcare provider immunize or re-immunize you prior to coming to campus.
 Vaccines are also available at the UMF Student Health Center.
-Contact us below for details.
+Contact us for details.

-The Maine Legislature passed a new law regarding immunization exemptions.
-It takes effect for Fall 2021.
+The Maine Legislature passed a new law regarding immunization exemptions that took effect in Fall 2021.
 The only exemptions allowed now are medical.
-You must submit a physician’s statement that immunization against one or more diseases is medically inadvisable and you must meet the requirements for those immunizations not covered by the physician’s statement.
+You must submit a healthcare provider’s statement that immunization against one or more diseases is medically inadvisable and you must meet the requirements for those immunizations not covered by the provider’s statement.